virtualio/EarthquakeMap/README.md

 ## Description
 --------------
-Part of refreshing my programming skills in java I took online course. in this course implemented interactive earthquake map with a basic GUI and markers. using the same design of earth quake map for Airport connections and life expectancy map.
+implemented interactive earthquake map with a basic GUI and markers. using the same design of earth quake map for Airport connections and life expectancy map.

 ## Covered topics while learning